Which developmental stage primarily concerns the development of relationships and social identity from 12-18 years?

 Prepare for the CMA General and Administrative Exam.
 Use flashcards and multiple-choice questions complete with hints and explanations.
 Boost your readiness and confidence for the exam!

-The developmental stage that primarily concerns the development of relationships and social identity from ages 12 to 18 is the genital stage.
-During this stage, individuals begin to explore intimate relationships, not just with family or friends, but romantically as well.
-This exploration is crucial for forming a sense of self and establishing a social identity.
+The developmental stage that primarily concerns the development of relationships and social identity from 12 to 18 years is indeed the genital stage.
+This stage, according to psychoanalytic theory proposed by Sigmund Freud, marks a time when individuals begin to form intimate relationships and develop a stronger sense of who they are in relation to others.

 Subscribe